Leila-Codes/DOMBind/README.md

 ```

 ### Input Modeling Bind
-Similar to `ng-model` this one is a bi-directional binding for input elements.
+Similar to `ng-model` this one is a bidirectional binding for input elements.
 Any text inputted is automatically set back to the variable.

 ```html
 <body bind-app="appData">